Withrow Minstrels: Withrow Presentation Orchestra and Staging

 The centerpiece of The Minstrels was the Withrow Presentation Orchestra, a 60 piece, Paul Whiteman style (American Musicians II, pp 497–8) big band consisting of brass, woodwinds, strings, and percussion (drums, tympani, chimes, vibraphone).
 The orchestra performed renditions of Tin Pan Alley and other music to accompany students' vocal and dance performances.
 Staging featured sophisticated lighting and special effects.
 (Cincinnati Post, 7/17/85).
 Sets and lighting were constructed by students (Cincinnati Post, 7/17/85).
 Student performances included solos, production numbers with solo singers, solo dancers, ensemble singing, special effects, and a Rockettes style "pony chorus".
 Each show ran almost three hours without intermission.

 No stock sheet music was used in The Minstrels (Cincinnati Enquirer, 5/12/60).
 Smittie arranged the music and Ansel C. Martin, the school's choir director, arranged the vocal scores.

 Russell Dale Flick, writing in The Cincinnati Post, observed that "Smittie's Minstrels gave many of his student performers their one-and-only exposure to the bright lights, costumes, make-up, and rapturous applause of the musical stage".

 In his book American Musicians II: Seventy-One Portraits in Jazz, jazz critic Whitney Balliett quotes bassist Michael Moore, who performed in the Withrow Presentation Orchestra while a student at Withrow High School.
 "I became part of the Withrow Minstrels, a high-caliber musical organization...run by George Smith...his shows were practically Paul Whiteman Productions."

-Sheet music from The Withrow Minstrels of 1934 is in The Library of Congress in Washington, D.C.
+Sheet music from The Withrow Minstrels of 1934 is in the Library of Congress.

-Minstreleers who went on to careers in entertainment include Carole Black, CEO and President of Lifetime Entertainment; R&B singer Otis Williams of Otis Williams and the Charms; jazz bassist Michael Moore; Bruce Rhoten, Principal Trumpet of the NDR Radiophilharmonie; Richard Johnson, Principal Oboe Emeritus of the Cincinnati Symphony Orchestra, and Tommy Edwards, who for 62 years served our country and the Air Force with distinction.
-As Director of Air Force Entertainment, he not only led the rebirth of Tops In Blue (TIB), but also served as its visionary and orchestrator for 43 years—a program that was vital in sustaining the morale and readiness of our military.
+Minstreleers who went on to careers in entertainment include Carole Black, CEO and President of Lifetime Entertainment; R&B singer Otis Williams of Otis Williams and the Charms; jazz bassist Michael Moore; Bruce Rhoten, Principal Trumpet of the NDR Radiophilharmonie; Richard Johnson, Principal Oboe Emeritus of the Cincinnati Symphony Orchestra, and United States Air Force director of entertainment, Tommy Edwards.